 In conclusion, ignore your baby yo!
 And don't negotiate with terrorists!
 They'll only learn to be better terrorists!
 Unless the terror is real.
 In that case don't ignore them; meet all demands.

-This is the face of a content baby that has found a tag to
+This is the face of a content baby that has found a tag to play with.
+He was crying 5 seconds before this shot. |

 Tuesday, February 19, 2013